laurenhamann/taylor-swift-blog/content/blog/Music/Taylor Swift/Speak Now-TV/song-list/better-than-revenge.md

 <p className="chorus">
 She's not a saint, and she's not what you think <br />
 She's an actress, whoa <br />
-She's better known for the things that she does <br />
+He's a moth to the flame<br />
-On the mattress, whoa <br />
+She was holding the matches, woah <br />
 Soon she's gonna find stealing other people's toys <br />
 On the playground won't make you many friends <br />
 She should keep in mind, she should keep in mind <br />